wildcat-fp/wildcat/README.md

 It provides a set of core abstractions and utilities to enable type classes, higher-kinded types, and other functional programming concepts in a Java environment.

+## Goals

+The main goals of Wildcat are:

+1. Provide a robust and extensible framework for developing Java code using functional and algebraic programming techniques.
+2. Ensure the framework is rock-solid and based on well-defined rules and concepts.
+3. Ensure the framework is accessible enough to all Java developers, no matter their prior experience with functional programming.

 ## Modules

 This repository is divided into two main modules: